weakiam/installer/README.md

-# home
+# Instructions for gowno.sh:
-my config files for a fedora 36 installation.
+1. cd into installer.
+2. sudo chmod a+x gowno.sh
+3. ./gowno.sh